panos-kosmidis/protos/README.md

 [Redis](https://github.com/derdesign/protos/blob/master/middleware/logger/transport-redis.js) (additionally
 [File](https://github.com/derdesign/protos/blob/master/middleware/logger/transport-file.js), [Console](https://github.com/derdesign/protos/blob/master/middleware/logger/transport-console.js) via Middleware)_

+To install the driver & storage component dependencies, use the `protos install <component>` command.
+For a full list of components and their dependencies, see the [dependencies.json](https://github.com/derdesign/protos/blob/master/dependencies.json) file.

 ## Middleware

 The Application's functionality can be extended with the following (ready to use) components: